tsuruko12/triggon/README.md

 > **Note:**
 When multiple labels are passed and multiple flags are active,
 the earliest label in the sequence takes precedence.
+In that case, if the `index` keyword is passed,
+it will be applied to all labels.

 ### switch_var (alter_var)
 `def switch_var(self, label: str | dict[str, Any], var: Any=None, /, *, index: int=None) -> None | Any`